 - 3. Connect the other end to any available USB port on your computer. - 4.
 Press and hold the Esc button on the control panel or remote control as you connect the power cord to the projector's power inlet. - 5.
-When the power, Status, Lamp, and Temp lights turn on, release the Esc button.
-The projector shows up as a removable disk on your computer. - 6.
-Open the removable disk and copy the pjconfdata.bin file to your computer.
+When the On/Standby and Status lights are blue, and the Lamp and Temp lights are orange, release the Esc button.

+The projector shows up as a removable disk on your computer.

-- 7. Once the file has copied, do one of the following: - Windows: Open the My Computer, Computer, or Windows Explorer utility.
+- 6. Open the removable disk and copy the pjconfdata.bin file to your computer. - 7.
+Once the file has copied, do one of the following: - Windows: Open the My Computer, Computer, or Windows Explorer utility.
 Right-click the name of your projector (listed as a removable disk) and select Eject. - Mac: Drag the removable disk icon for your projector from the desktop into the trash.

-The projector enters standby mode.
+The projector enters standby mode when you disconnect the USB cable.